 Unfortunately, the owner of the Wings of Pride MD-83 airplane has decided to withdraw it from the tarmac, so visitors can no longer tour it.
 On a positive note, the museum has opened two new rooms to help with the overabundance of artifacts.

 Let’s see a show of hands of the people who knew there is a TWA Museum in downtown Kansas City, Missouri.
-Well it looks like some of you knew, but this was a surprise for us.
-We made a stop in on a Saturday morning to check it out.
-Located at 10 Richards Road, in the Charles B. Wheeler Airport, this unique museum highlights the 75 year lifespan of the airline.
-Feel free to visit them on Tuesday through Saturdays.
-They are open from 10:00 to 4:00 each of those days, but double-check if the weather is especially bad.
+Well, it looks like some of you knew, but this was a surprise for us.
+We made a stop-in on a Saturday morning to check it out.
+Located at 10 Richards Road, in the Charles B. Wheeler Airport, this unique museum highlights the 75-year lifespan of the airline.
+Feel free to visit them on Tuesday through Saturday.
+They are open from 10:00 to 4:00 each of those days but double-check if the weather is especially bad.

 TWA Through The Years

 The TWA Museum shares a building with an airline service that is still in business.
 This makes for an interesting visit, since guests may see a plane taking off or landing during their visit.
 Once inside the building, you make a left and head toward the section with the museum.
 As you walk, you will find an assortment of historical pictures and memorabilia.
 In the corridor that leads to the museum are a series of boards highlighting the chronology of the airline’s existence.
 Here you will also find interesting articles about some of the historic events that involved the airline or its employees.